Degressive Lenses: What Are the Benefits?

 - the distance between your eyes and your screen;

 An illustrated chart with different options will also be presented to you to better guide you in your choice.
 Subsequently, precise measurements will be taken, such as the pupillary distance and the height of the gaze line.
 Your lenses will be centred to the closest millimetre to have the best possible vision, as well as a good posture.
 Poorly centred glasses can quickly cause discomfort and headaches.
 That's why it's essential to entrust your glasses to eye care professionals.

 Degressive Lenses are Suitable for Your Activities at Home

-Glasses with degressive lenses will also be useful at home.
-For example, for cooking, close-up vision is required to read a cookbook or tablet, but vision at the middle range level is also used for chopping ingredients for instance.
-Degressive glasses can also be worn to read or play a musical instrument.
+Glasses with degressive lenses will also be helpful at home.
+For example, close-up vision is required to read a cookbook or tablet for cooking.
+But vision at the middle range level is also used for chopping ingredients.
+Degressive lenses can also be worn for crafting, reading, or playing a musical instrument.

 In the end, to ensure you maintain good posture at work, it is important to adjust your workstation… but don't forget to adjust your glasses!
 To get glasses specifically designed for your work environment, visit us at your local IRIS store!